 Outdoor Research chose to go with two insulation types – Primaloft and a basic insulating fleece.
 Primaloft is a synthetic insulation that is resistant to water but also doesn’t lose insulation properties when damp.

 It also dries quickly if wet which makes it ideal for winter gear.
 OR added Primaloft to the at-risk parts including the back of the hands and the thumbs.
-For the palm they used a simple fleece which is warm and, more importantly, won’t interfere with grip like using Primaloft would have.
+For the palm, they used a simple fleece that is warm and, more importantly, won’t interfere with a grip like using Primaloft would have.
 It also blocks cold transfer when gripping poles.

-The shell of the mittens is a heavy duty ripstop nylon while the palm is Pittards Armortan leather.
+The shell of the mittens is heavy-duty ripstop nylon while the palm is Pittards Armortan leather.
 The nylon shell ensures durability while the leather palm keeps a steady grip on poles and tools, even when dampened by snow.
 The gauntlet tab and drawcord wrist closure help to keep out any snow while skiing or working on skis/removing trail debris.

-The Alti Mittens are seriously cold resistant and originally designed for extremely low alpine temps that would be experienced during expeditions.
-The quality of these mitts brings their retail price up for $199 (check this listing for the latest live prices).
-This may seem extreme but for those arctic conditions you will be glad you spent the money.
+The Alti Mittens are seriously cold-resistant and originally designed for extremely low alpine temps that would be experienced during expeditions.
+The quality of these mitts brings their retail price up to $199.
+This may seem extreme but for those arctic conditions, you will be glad you spent the money.